 This is a quotation from this book The Art of Taking Action: Lessons from Japanese Psychology.

-I can also add that the fact of having more self-control on doing what you have to do will give you more confidence and positive energy to succeed.
-This confidence and energy come from a healthy lifestyle based on a healthy diet, fasting, good sleeping habits, being active and a personal interest in what I do.
+I can also add that the fact of having more self-control on doing what I have to do gives me more confidence and positive energy to succeed.
+The confidence and energy are enhanced by a healthy lifestyle based on a healthy diet, fasting, good sleeping habits, being active and personal interest and attachment in what I do.

 Personal and professional development are complementary they feed on each other and hand in hand they bring progress and success in one’s life.
 Yet, tangible results may take months or even years of consistent and continuous work.

 What I shared in this article is not final as there is always